MintedWithLovelace/MintedWithLovelace/dapp/resources/helpers/Readme.md

 1. Install Debian 10+ or Ubuntu 18+ on a computer, VM, or VPS/Baremetal Server with at minimum 8 GB of RAM (16 GB is ideal).
 2. Once logged into your server, perform a little security "hardening" by following this guide: [Hardening an Ubuntu Server](https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server)

-3. After your server is hardened, run the following Node Setup script for the network type of this system (mainnet or testnet) using the appropriate script from this repo.
+After your server is hardened, follow the steps below for the network type (testnet or mainnet) you are setting up.
-      (Alternatively you may also use the script as a step by step guide and issue each command by hand)

 ### Node Setup Steps
 It's a good idea to update your system before you proceed.
 Do this with: